eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-21-return-http-status-codes-in-dataplane/README.md

 ## Decision

-The dataplane API will expose the original response from a datasource based on a new proxy status flag in the request parameters.
+The dataplane public API will optionally expose the original response from an HTTP data source based on a new attribute flag in the source data address.

 ## Rationale

 Currently, the dataplane does not return status code different from 2XX or 5XX.
 This was implemented as so to avoid exposing any potential sensitive information to external parties.
-However, there is a new requirement to allow the option of proxying the original response from the datasource back to the consumer.
-So the current implementation will be extended to allow the proxying of the datasource response ( successful and otherwise) and will only apply to HTTP Data Sources (for PULL transfer types) depending on a new flag added to the http data address.
-The current behaviour will be kept as the default one.
+However, there is a new requirement to allow the option of proxying the original response from the HTTP datasource back to the consumer.
+The current implementation will be extended to optionally allow proxying of the datasource response ( successful and otherwise) and will only be applicable to HTTP Data Sources (for PULL transfer types) depending on a new flag added by the data provider to the http source data address.

-The original consideration was to perform this change in Upstream, however the proxy dataplane was marked as deprecated.
+The original consideration was to perform this change upstream, however the dataplane public API was marked as deprecated.

 ## Approach